Bekim Balaj: Akhmat Grozny

 On 8 June 2016, Balaj completed a move to Russian Football Premier League side Terek Grozny for €550,000, signing a three-year contract with the option of another year.
 He was presented on the same day, where he was handed squad number 18.
 Balaj made his debut for the club on 31 July in the opening league match against Krylia Sovetov, playing for 59 minutes in an eventual 1–0 home win.
+Balaj was considered a high-quality reinforcement and played an important role in Terek Grozny's strong start to the season, and was described also as a physically strong forward who contributed both offensively and defensively, fitting well into Terek Grozny's playing style.
 It took him four matches to open his scoring account as he netted the first in the 3–1 away win versus Ufa on 20 August.
 This was followed by another one eight days later in the 2–1 turnaround win against Rostov.
 However those two goals were to open the floodgates of the strikers scoring in Russia, as he managed to score two consecutive braces in the matches against Ural and Zenit Saint Petersburg, leading the team to the win against the latter.
 For his performances Balaj was named Terek Grozny Player of the Month for October.
 Starting from April's month Balaj became a bench player despite being an important player for the team playing 22 first matches as a starter.
-On 21 May 2017 Balaj came in as a 73rd-minute substitute during the match against Krylia Sovetov Samara and after 3 minutes he scored the 3rd team goal in a match finished in the 3–1 victory.
+On 21 May 2017 Balaj came in as a 73rd-minute substitute during the final league match against Krylia Sovetov Samara and after 3 minutes he scored the 3rd team goal in a match finished in the 3–1 victory, although the club ultimately finished fifth and narrowly missed qualifying for the UEFA Europa League by one point.

 Balaj started the 2017–18 season by providing an assist for the 1–0 winning goal against FC Amkar Perm on 16 July 2017 scored by Léo Jabá.
 On 27 May 2019, Akhmat confirmed that Balaj left the club as a free agent upon the expiration of his contract.